 Jan 30, 2018

-So in this episode I want to talk about changing workplace culture.
+In this episode, I want to talk about changing workplace culture.
 I have had a couple of episodes on Safety Culture already.
 And all of that still applies.
 Again, for the discussion let’s define the term:

 Culture is the character and personality of your organization.
 It's what makes your organization unique and is the sum of its values, traditions, beliefs, interactions, behaviors, and attitudes.

 This is key: the values, traditions, beliefs, interactions, behaviors, and attitudes.
-These are what drive behavior, specifically, what help workers make CHOICES that we then see in actions, or behaviors.
+These are what drive behavior, specifically, what helps workers make CHOICES that we then see in actions or behaviors.

 The reason I bring this up is that for the last year or so I have been talking to colleagues, reading and chatting in online groups and I keep reading about a common theme out there by so-called “thought leaders’ and ‘guru’s’ in organizational development and safety culture development.
 As many of you know I had been in consulting for a decade specializing in these areas; culture development.
 And yes, I have an opinion on this as you may have guessed.